SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Discussions

 \item{Robustness and generalization of detection methods:} The work here aims to provide benchmark results on the SceneFake dataset for future research.
-The GMM, LCNN and RawNet2 models employed in this work are the baseline models in ASVspoof and ADD 2022 challenges.
-Besides, although we provide the unseen test set to estimate the performance of the detection models, unseen acoustic conditions and unknown fake types can degrade the performance of the detection models.
-So More better features and stronger methods would be proposed to make the detection models obtain better performance.
-Better approaches also need to be studied to generalize well to unknown fake utterances and mismatch acoustic environments, such as continual learning and representation learning etc.
+The GMM, LCNN and RawNet2 models employed in this work are the baseline models in ASVspoof and ADD 2022 challenges. \blackf{In addition}, although we provide the unseen test set to estimate the performance of the detection models, unseen acoustic conditions and unknown fake types can degrade the performance of the detection models.
+So More better features and stronger methods \blackf{should} be proposed to make the detection models obtain better performance.
+Better approaches also need to be studied to generalize well to unknown fake utterances and acoustic environments, such as continual learning and representation learning etc.

-\item{Reasonable evaluation metrics:} In this research, equal error rate (EER), which is employed in the previous ASVspoof and ADD challenges, is used as the evaluation metric in our work.
-However, we need to assess whether the EER is reasonable for the audio scene manipulation detection model or not in the future.
+\item{Reasonable evaluation metrics:} In this research, \blackf{the EER and t-DCF}, which are employed in the previous challenges, are used as the evaluation metric in our work.
+However, we need to assess whether the EER \blackf{and t-DCF} are reasonable for the audio scene manipulation detection model or not in the future.
 We should consider human detection capabilities as well as the differences between humans and machines for detecting fake audios.

-\item{Explainable fake utterances analysis:} The aim of the current work is to distinguish the manipulated audio from the bona fide one.
+\item{Interpretable fake utterances analysis:} The aim of the current work is to distinguish the manipulated audio from the bona fide one.
 In addition, interpretability of detection results is needed to provide in real applications.
-It is nontrivial to know why the utterance is fake and find what is the source scene of the original audio.
-Besides, it is also important to know what manipulation technologies are employed and even intention of the manipulation.
+It is nontrivial to know why the utterance is fake and \blackf{find the source scene of the original audio.} \blackf{In addition}, it is also important to know what manipulation technologies are employed and even intention of the manipulation.
 It is particularly critical for audio forensics. \end{itemize}